kritzjain/compscix-415-2-assignments/README.md

 # compscix-415-2-assignments
-Repository for all homework assignments
+Repository for all homework assignments for Introduction to Data Science